Last updated January 31, 2017

 Click the desired tab that has the condition that you want to edit.
 For example, click the Settings tab and find the desired condition.

-Click the IF statement link of the condition (for example, click IF Article pages).
-For this example, the Edit this cache condition window appears.
+Click the IF statement link of the condition (for example, click IF Article page).
+For this example, the Edit this request condition window appears.

 - Make your edits and click Save.